howdareyoureview/howdareyoureview.github.io/_posts/2018-07-19-review-leave-no-trace.md

 writer:
 - Anne Roselini
 - Debra Granik
-twitter_text: Remember the name Thomasin McKenzie, her brilliant performance should make her a force to be reckoned with for the forseeable future.
+twitter_text: Remember the name Thomasin McKenzie, her brilliant performance should make her a force to be reckoned with for the foreseeable future.
-introduction: Remember the name Thomasin McKenzie, her brilliant performance should make her a force to be reckoned with for the forseeable future.
+introduction: Remember the name Thomasin McKenzie, her brilliant performance should make her a force to be reckoned with for the foreseeable future.
 score: 93
 author: Zach Saul